La Gaîté Lyrique

 La Gaîté Lyrique ([la ɡɛte liʁik]) is a digital arts and modern music centre opened by the City of Paris in December 2010, located at 3-5 rue Papin in the 3rd arrondissement.

 The centre is on the site of the former Théâtre de la Gaîté, incorporating the facade, entrance and foyer of the original theatre.
 The auditorium of the theatre was demolished in 1989 for an amusement park.

 The refurbishment lasted from 2004 to 2011 under the architect Manuelle Gautrand.
 The General/Artistic Director was Jérôme Delormas.
 The venue is directed by Marc Dondey since 2016.

+Since December 2024, it has been occupied by hundreds of migrants.

 History

 Following Haussmann's modernization of Paris and the destruction of the theatres on the boulevard du Temple, the last of a succession of playhouses called the Théâtre de la Gaîté was built in the rue Papin.
 It opened on 3 September 1862.
 The building was designed by the architects Jacques-Ignace Hittorff and Alphonse Cusin, with an 1800-seat auditorium decorated by Félix Jobbé-Duval.